-We used to guide in other locations outside of Berlin, but now we focus on the city itself, for different reasons:
+We used to guide in other locations outside of Berlin, but now we focus on the city itself.
+Nonetheless, here are some ideas for things to do outside of Berlin, especially if you're the kind of travelers who come to Berlin for a longer stay:

 Many visitors ask us to guide them in Potsdam.
 However, Potsdam lacks the complexity, importance and historical depth that are so characteristic of Berlin.
 We therefore believe that you could easily cover it without personal guidance (and we don't like to be paid for no good reason).
 It is actually better to visit Potsdam independently, as this visit is mostly about walking in the royal gardens and strolling through the streets and alleys of the picturesque old town.